Technical Information

 2) Verify the drain waveform Once the gate waveform has been established at the final RF amplifier, connect the 'scope probe to the drain, between the drain and source.
 If you have a dual trace 'scope, keep one probe on the gates and monitor the gate waveform at the same time you're monitoring the drain waveform.

-Before applying any drain voltage, set the loading capacitor all the way "in" (full capacitance).
+Before applying any drain voltage, set the tuning and loading capacitors all the way "in" (full capacitance).
 Bring up the drain voltage to 1/3 to 1/2 of the operating voltage (slowly, if possible!).
 If you don't start drawing excessive current, try (when you get to about 1/3 of the DC operating voltage) adjusting the tuning capacitor and see if you can get something resembling the sample waveform.
 If you do, great!.
 If not, try opening up the loading cap a bit.
 If you cannot get the proper waveform, or at least something which resembles the waveform, you may have too little or too much inductance, and/or too little or WAY too much tuning capacitance.
 Usually, higher than optimum values for the tuning and loading capacitance will still result in a class E waveform and low relatively low drain current.
 If the drain voltage is too low to get reasonable drain current, you will not be able to get the proper waveform.

 Ok, you've got something which looks OK on the scope.
 If you are not already monitoring the gate waveform, check it again with the RF amplifier operating at reduced power.
 Make sure the gate voltage is still 10 to 12 volts of positive swing.
 If it's starting to drop off more than a small amount as the drain voltage or current is increased, you might have an input to output coupling problem.
-Refer to the previous section, "Maintaining gate drive under modulation" for tips on correcting the problem.
+Refer to the Gate and Gate Driver section, "Maintaining gate drive under modulation" for tips on correcting the problem.

 Bring the RF amp up to full voltage, watching the drain waveform on the scope to ensure that the peaks are within safe limits.
 Now, adjust the loading cap until you start to see some "back porch" or noticeable peaks or spikes showing up on the "low" time of the drain waveform.
 Watch the drain current - make sure it doesn't get too high.
 If it does, re-adjust the tuning capacitor to lower the drain current.
 Once you start to see the back porch on the waveform, back off the loading cap a little, until the wave looks good again.
 The transmitter is properly adjusted for the power level you're running.
 If you need more power, adjust the tuning capacitor for lower capacitance - the drain current will go up.
 If you start to see back porch, ringing, or other spikes starting to show up during the drain waveform "low" increase the loading capacitance.
 As described above, check the gate voltage and waveform again - under full power.